-If you use mediation, collaborative divorce, or any other sort of alternative dispute resolution process, you may go through many of these legal stages outside of the court process.
-You also may skip some stages because they won’t be necessary.
+If you use mediation, Collaborative Divorce, or any other sort of alternative dispute resolution process, you may go through many of these legal stages outside of the court process.
+You also may be able to streamline some of these stages.

 In general, the legal stages of divorce are: